JAMES-YI/Machine-Learning-Demonstration/README.md

 (5) demo_5.m, demonstrate the basic idea of SVM; solve a two dimensional binary classification problem using SVM; show the values of dual variables; demonstrate the separating plane and supporting vectors

-(6) demo_6.m, solving two dimensional binary classification problem with SVM (built-in functions in MATLAB); demonstrate the performance of SVMs using different kernels;
+(6) demo_6.m, solving two dimensional binary classification problem with SVM (built-in functions in MATLAB); demonstrate the performance of SVMs using different kernels

+(7) demo_7.m, solve a two dimensional binary classification via neural network; demonstrate the implementaiton of back propagation algorithm for training

+(8) demo_8.m, demonstrate the distribution of data samples in hidden layers at different iterations; demonstrate the behavior of decision regions at different iterations

+(9) demo_9.m, calculate the gradient of loss function with respect to neural network parameters via finite difference method

+(10) ...